ignatiusm/climage/python/README.md

 ## API

 ImAdj has a minimal api.
-Serve it with hot reloading using `uvicorn imadj.main:app --reload`.
+Serve it with hot reloading using `uvicorn imadj.server:app --reload`.

 Visit `localhost:8000` in your browser.